dflex-js/dflex/packages/core-instance/README.md

 # @dflex/core-instance

-Core instance is the mirror of interactive element that includes all the properties and methods to manipulate the DOM.
+Core instance is the mirror of interactive element that includes all the properties and methods to manipulate the node.

 ## DFlex Features ✅